Automotive’s Smartphone Moment

 Shaqeal Kirunda: Absolutely.
 Over the next few years, we'll start to see legacy players release their own version of newly updated, fully software defined vehicles.
 We're still at the early stages and it may take some time, but I expect we'll see further partnerships with start up automotive software players as legacy manufacturers recognize they are the best app developers.
 OEMs may also open their app stores to third party developers and invite them to create new applications for consumers.
 We've seen this with everything from smartphones to blockchain, and this could also be important for SDVs.
 Now, once things really take off, OEMs are sharing data and software based revenues.
 The key focus here will be the split between embedded and standalone revenues, i.e. those software features sold at the point of sale versus those sold during the life of the car.

 Lee Simpson: Thank you, Shaqeal.
 Thanks for taking the time to talk to me today.

 Shaqeal Kirunda: Great speaking with you Lee.

-Thanks for listening.
-If you enjoy the show, please leave us review on Apple Podcasts and share thoughts on the market with a friend or colleague today.
+Lee Simpson: And thanks for listening, everyone.
+If you enjoy Thoughts on the Market, please leave us a review on Apple Podcasts and share the podcast with a friend or colleague today.